 The ISP consists of three key elements:

 Inclusion Agencies (IAs) – in each state and territory, an Inclusion Agency is contracted to assist eligible services build their capacity and capability to provide and embed inclusive practice in their delivery of early learning and care programs.
-Section A of these guidelines outlines the role of IAs and how ECCC services can access IA non-financial support.
+Section A of these guidelines outlines the role of IAs and how ECEC services can access IA non-financial support.

 Inclusion Development Fund (IDF) – the IDF provides funding to assist eligible services to address a barrier to inclusion that cannot be addressed by the support provided by an Inclusion Agency.